-The extern is expected to work 16 hours per week for the entire academic year providing individual psychotherapy, group psychotherapy, and outreach to the campus community.
+The extern is expected to work 18 hours per week for the entire academic year providing individual psychotherapy, group psychotherapy and outreach to the campus community.

-Individual Counseling: The extern will have a minimum of 2-3 individual clients and 1-2 intakes per week.
+Individual Counseling: The extern will have a minimum of two to three individual clients and one to two intakes per week.
 Cases will be selected based on the appropriateness for the trainee.
-In each case a licensed psychologist of the University of Baltimore's Counseling Services will consult and discuss the case with the trainee to determine if a case is appropriate.
+In each case, a licensed psychologist of the Counseling Center will consult and discuss the case with the trainee to determine if a case is appropriate.

 Group Counseling: This advanced practica/externship offers the opportunity to apply group counseling knowledge and skills in a university counseling center setting.
 The trainee will co-lead with a psychologist and will receive up to 1.5 hours of supervision for each group session (includes planning, post-session debriefing and session documentation).

-Outreach Experience: The extern will have the opportunity to hone public speaking skills by providing psycho-educational presentations for University of Baltimore's campus community.
-Examples of outreach programming by Counseling Services may include National Depression Screenings, participation in informational fairs and conducting workshops in First Year Experience seminar classes.
+Outreach Experience: The extern will have the opportunity to hone public-speaking skills by providing psycho-educational presentations for University of Baltimore's campus community.
+Examples of outreach programming through the Counseling Center may include National Depression Screenings, participation in informational fairs and conducting workshops in freshman seminar classes.